DRRP on Inclusive Cloud and Web Computing

 - The DRRP will act as an information resource for developers and service providers, academics, and the general public.
 The team will work to assist and encourage rapid deployment of software and knowledge on accessible computing.
 Future versions of this website will contain resources tailored to each group’s needs and updates on the latest research and development efforts.

-- The Disability Rehabilitation Research Project (DRRP) on Inclusive Cloud and Web Computing is funded under a grant from the Department of Education, NIDRR grant number H133A130057.
-However, the content does not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
+- The Disability Rehabilitation Research Project (DRRP) on Inclusive Cloud and Web Computing is funded under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0061-01-00).
+NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
+The contents of this website do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.